Mirka Soinikoski

-Mirka Johanna Soinikoski (born 16 December 1975 in Helsinki) is a Finnish politician currently serving in the Parliament of Finland for the Green League at the Tavastia constituency.
+Mirka Johanna Soinikoski (born 16 December 1975 in Helsinki) is a Finnish politician, who served in the Parliament of Finland for the Green League at the Tavastia constituency between 2019 and 2024.

 Soinikoski is a medical specialist by education, graduating with a Licentiate in Medicine from the University of Turku in 2004.
 She specialised in Anesthesiology.
 Prior to entering parliament Soinikoski worked as a physician.

-In 2021, during the Covid-19 pandemic, Soinikoski publicly supported the implementation of a Covid passport in Finland.
+In 2021, during the COVID-19 pandemic, Soinikoski publicly supported the implementation of a COVID passport in Finland.